Royalty, vineyards, a desert and Dickens

 Not to be too outshone by the Cathedral, but Norwich also has a Norman Castle which was built for William the Conqueror as a Royal Palace.
 The castle is now home to a museum.

-Head into the centre of town and take a wander through beautiful Art Nouveau Royal Arcade, designed by George Skipper.
+Head into the centre of town and take a wander through the beautiful Art Nouveau Royal Arcade, designed by George Skipper.

 I would also urge you to take a stroll along the River Wensum by Pulls Ferry, you’ll be rewarded with a lovely view back to Norwich Cathedral.